Practical knowledge2025-07-01T12:04:29+02:00

 Answer: The driving ban is valid until you have:

-- undergone special driving training of at least 8 theory lessons of 45 minutes each and 8 driving lessons of 45 minutes each with a driving instructor or
+- completed a special driving course of at least 8 theory lessons of 45 minutes each and 8 driving lessons of 45 minutes each with a driving instructor or

-- completed a compulsory alcohol and traffic course; and
+- completed a mandatory alcohol and traffic course and

-- have passed a new driving test (both theory and driving test).
+- passed a new driving test (both theory and driving test).

-There is no fixed period of disqualification - the driving ban is valid until you have completed the course and passed the driving test.
+There is no fixed disqualification period - the driving ban is valid until you have completed the course and passed the driving test.

 9.

-If I get a driving ban, does it apply to all the categories I have a licence for?
+If I am banned from driving, does it apply to all categories for which I have a licence?

-Answer: Yes, you can.
-If you are banned from driving for an offence committed in, for example, a passenger car, the ban also applies to driving in all other categories for which you have a licence.
+Answer: Yes.
+If you are banned for an offense committed in, for example, a passenger car, the ban also applies to driving in all other categories for which you have a licence.

-However, you don't have to take lessons and pass a driving test in all your categories again.
-Which category you need training + driving test for is decided by the police on a case-by-case basis.
+But you don't have to take lessons and pass a driving test in all your categories again.
+Which category you need to take lessons + driving test in is decided by the police on a case-by-case basis.

 Once you have passed and the driving ban is lifted, you can drive all your categories again.